zmarg1/team8gui/README.md

 ### Patient Monitoring

-In the project, our databse is a local json which is managed as a state variable in the React component.
+In the project, our database is a local json which is managed as a state variable in the React component.
 The database is initialized in index.js along with the patient object which defined all the information our patients have in the database.
 The database stores the patients name, age, prescribed_drugs, incident_info and current vital signs.
 A unique id is used to organize the patients in the database.
 By clicking the patient icon on the home screen, you can enter the patients page.

 ![alt text](/img/patientPage.png)

 The Patients page shows the contents of the database including the patients and their information.
 Patients can added through the patient page on the applicaiton by clikcing the add patient button and entering the required information which adds the patient to the database.
+The user can also edit the information of a patient by clicking the edit button on the Patients page.

 ![alt text](/img/addPatient.png)